-Any citizen of the United States 18 years of age or over may become a member of this organization, may vote on the Officers after subscribing to the following pledge, and upon payment of the annual dues, agreeing to follow all range/safety rules and signing the RRRPC release form.
+Any citizen of the United States 18 years of age or over may become a member of this organization, may vote on the Officers after subscribing to the following pledge, and upon payment of the annual dues, agreeing to follow all range/safety rules (SOP’s) and signing the RRRPC release form.
 Members are responsible for their actions and the actions of their guests while at the range.
 Membership in the club ends December 31st of each year.

 THE CLUB PLEDGE

-“I certify that I am a citizen of the United States of America and that I am not a member of any organization or group which has as any part of its program the attempt to overthrow the government of the United States or any of its political subdivision by force or violence.
+“I certify that I am a citizen of the United States of America and that I am not a member of any organization or group which has as any part of its program, agenda or ideology the attempt to overthrow the government of the United States or any of its political subdivision by force or violence.
 That I have never been convicted of a crime of violence, or a crime involving a gun, and if admitted for membership I will faithfully endeavor to fulfill the obligations of good sportsmanship and good citizenship and safety for all.”
 I certify I am of sound mind and body to be able to safely participate in shooting events.

 The club dues run from January 1 to December 31st of each year.
 A members annual dues to the club shall be in accordance with the rates set by the executive committee.
-Members who pay for multiple years still have to show a current badge at the first stated meeting in January to receive the new key for that year.
+Members who pay for multiple years still have to show a current badge starting the day after the annual meeting in December to receive the new key for the next year.
 Exceptions to dues is life members.

-(A) Annual Meeting: The annual meeting of the club shall be held on the first Tuesday of December in conjunction with the December meeting/banquet.
-The election of officers for the New Year will be completed at the annual meeting, with the new officers taking over effective at the regular January meeting.
-If the annual meeting shall not take place within a reasonable time thereafter, and the officers shall be held over until their successors shall have been elected.
+(A) Annual Meeting: The annual meeting of the club shall be held on the first Tuesday of December in conjunction with the annual banquet.
+The election of officers for the New Year will be completed at the annual meeting.
+New officers will be installed at the following January meeting.
+If the annual meeting shall not take place within a reasonable time thereafter, the officers shall be held over until their successors shall have been elected.

 (C) Special Meeting: A special meeting of the club may be held at any time upon the call of the President or upon the call of the Executive Committee.
 Notice of the time, place and object of any special meeting shall be given to all officers and members in good standing in writing by U.S. Mail or email not less than seven days prior to the date fixed for the holding of the meeting.

-(D) Quorum: Shall constitute majority of elected members and attending members.
+(D) Quorum: Shall constitute majority of elected officers and attending members.
 A majority vote may pass or reject any item unless otherwise stated.

 (E) A member may vote absentee in writing with a valid signature for or against any items on the agenda of any meeting.
 The vote must be received no later than four (4) hours prior to the meeting.

-(A) The Officers of this club shall be the President, vice – President, Secretary, Treasurer, Membership Officer and Range Officer, along with the three (3) Directors shall constitute the Executive Committee.
+(A) The Officers of this club shall be the President, vice – President, Secretary, Treasurer, Membership Officer and Range Officer, they shall constitute the Executive Committee.